kyrr1s/kyrr1s.github.io/_posts/2025-12-04-abusing-elf-header-forgotten-fields.md

 ### **Exploitation Concept and Implementation**

 This feature of the ELF header can be easily exploited: if these fields are not checked, they can store ANY data.
-The disadvantages of this technique include that this data can occupy a total of 24 bytes, and they are not contiguous in the file.
+The disadvantages of the technique is that this data can occupy a total of 24 bytes, and it is not contiguous in the file.
 These fields can store:

 1. Some key for decrypting file content, C2 address, or other similar artifact
 2. Any information whose integrity will be checked by the program